-In normal operation, the display shows the current volume setting, with the source shown on the lefthand side of the display.
-Smaller illuminated areas indicate the audio input type (digital or analogue) and the digital stream type (if applicable).
-If the processing mode changes (for example, from Dolby Pro Logic decoding to Dolby Digital 5.1), then this will be displayed in large letters for about two seconds.
+In normal operation, the display shows the current volume setting; smaller illuminated areas indicate the audio input type (digital or analogue) and the digital stream type (if applicable).
+If the processing mode changes (for example, from Dolby Pro Logic decoding to Dolby Digital 5.1), then this will be displayed 'in large letters' for about 2 seconds.

-Changing the display brightness
+Changing the display brightness (the DISPLAY button)

 It is possible to select the illumination level of the front panel display.
-Press DIS on the remote to cycle through the three illumination levels (Off/Dim/Bright).
+Press DISPLAY on the front panel or DIS on the remote to cycle through the three illumination levels (Off/Dim/Bright).